 Once upon a time, there was a happy little village nestled in a beautiful valley.

-It was a very peaceful and lovely place to live.
-Nearly everyone’s flower-lined windows brimmed with tranquil views of lush meadows, home to contented cows and sheep.
-The crisp air was often filled with sweet echoing melodies from pipes or the songs of young shepherds far along the gentle grassy slopes between the grey rocky ice-capped peaks.
+For almost all the villagers, it proved a peaceful and lovely place to live.
+Nearly everyone’s flower-lined windows brimmed with tranquil views of lush meadows, home to contented cows and woolly sheep.
+Often in the spring and summertime, the crisp air filled with sweet echoing melodies from pipes or the songs of young shepherds far along the gentle grassy slopes between the grey rocky ice-capped peaks.

 Only when they were halfway through their reading, little Giselberta would arrive at the door.
 She would patiently await the others finishing before she would enter.
-Wordless, she would make a deep curtsey to Herr Buchleidener before taking her place next to Christiane, a glum girl who would always roll her eyes and huff indignantly.
+Wordless, she would make a deep curtsey to Herr Buchleidener before taking her place next to Christiane, a glum girl who would always roll her eyes and huff indignantly at Giselberta’s tardiness.
 Herr Buchleidener tolerated this lack of punctuality because he knew Giselberta’s family and the difficulties they had with her older brother Engelbrecht.

 Every morning, Giselberta had to help her mother and father with managing Engelbrecht, who was always unruly and difficult after rising.
 Father Thomas had long ago pronounced Engelbrecht a pure child, blessed by the Lord but bereft of brains, which meant it wasn’t demons that possessed him, although Giselberta sometimes wondered.

-She was often mending things Engelbrecht broke.
-This morning he had torn his hose in the process of putting them on, so Giselberta was out with needle-and-thread as quick as could be.
-At the breakfast table he had spilt his broth all over her smock, so she had to clean up the mess and get changed.
-Then he had dashed outside with the housecat Schroedie under one arm, only to return moments later empty-handed.
+She often had to mend things Engelbrecht broke.
+This morning, he had torn his hose in the process of putting them on, so Giselberta was out with needle-and-thread as quick as could be.
+At the breakfast table, he had spilt his broth all over her smock, so she had to clean up the mess and get changed.
+Without warning, he had dashed outside with the housecat Schroedie under one arm, only to return soon after, empty-handed.